eth-educators/website/README.md

 ## Creating A New Page

 1. In the root folder, create a new markdown file.
 For example, `staking-research.md`.
 2. At the top of the page add the following "frontmatter".
 This is page metadata used when building the site.
-Only the layout is required but you should also specify the title and permalink (for explicity).
+Only the layout is required but you should also specify the title and permalink (for explicitly).
 Use `default` as the layout for html content and `markdown` for markdown content.
 If using the `markdown` layout then a `subheader` and a button link can also be specified.
     ```
     ---
     layout: markdown